Running dreams

 A) USA B) Deer Park C) Florida D) England E) Distancerunistan F) New Zealand

-2) Bernard Lagat, a naturalized US citizen from Kenya has been one of the top US middle distance runners for years.
+2) Bernard Lagat, a naturalized US citizen from Kenya and Olympic medalist was a top US middle distance runners for years.
 What university did he attend?

 A) Spokane Community College B) Villanova C) Dresden School of Beauty D) Washington State E) ITT Technical Institute F) Penn State